pttlink/ASL-AsteriskNG/README.md

 ## Wiki Page

-Visit the ASL-AllStarNG Wiki page at https://wiki.pttlink.org/wiki/ASL-AsteriskNG
+Visit the ASL-AsteriskNG Wiki page at https://wiki.pttlink.org/wiki/ASL-AsteriskNG

+This page contains the latest information on ASL-AsteriskNG.

 ## History